Leilah Babirye

 Describing her practice, Babirye explains: “Through the act of burning, nailing and assembling, I aim to address the realities of being gay in the context of Uganda and Africa in general.
 Recently, my working process has been fuelled by a need to find a language to respond to the recent passing of the anti-homosexuality bill in Uganda.”

-In 2023, Babirye spent the summer in residence at Yorkshire Sculpture Park to create new work towards her major exhibition in the Chapel, opening in 2024.
-In the last two years, she has exhibited in group shows at Hammer Museum, Los Angeles; The Whitworth, Manchester, UK; Hayward Gallery, London, UK; Museum Moderner Kunst Stiftung Ludwig Wien, Vienna, Austria; Parrish Art Museum, Water Mill, New York and The Aldrich, Ridgefield, Connecticut.
+In recent years, Babirye has exhibited in group shows at Hammer Museum, Los Angeles; The Whitworth, Manchester, UK; Hayward Gallery, London, UK; Museum Moderner Kunst Stiftung Ludwig Wien, Vienna, Austria; Parrish Art Museum, Water Mill, New York and The Aldrich, Ridgefield, Connecticut.
 She created a site-responsive work for ‘Black Atlantic’, a Public Art Fund project at Brooklyn Bridge Park, New York, which opened in May 2022.
+She was recently listed as one of 50 of America’s top creatives by Wallpaper*.

 Babirye was born in 1985 in Kampala, Uganda.
 She lives and works in Brooklyn, New York.
 She studied art at Makerere University in Kampala (2007–2010) and participated in the Fire Island Artist Residency (2015).
 In 2018, the artist was granted asylum in the US and presented her first solo show at Gordon Robichaux, New York.
 Her second opened in October 2020 and the gallery also hosted a pop-up exhibition of Babirye’s work in Los Angeles, California in February 2022.
 Stephen Friedman Gallery hosted her first solo show in the UK and Europe in June 2021.